 I am currently a Postdoctoral Research Associate in the Knowledge Technology Group at Universität Hamburg, with Prof. Stefan Wermter.
 My research lies at the intersection of machine learning, robotics, and motor neuroscience, with a focus on robot motor learning.
-I investigate the role of biological principles of self-organization and intrinsic motivation and neurocognitive mechanisms of meta-decision making, strategy selection, and adaptive integration of model-based and model-free control in enabling robots to efficiently acquire new skills .
+I investigate the role of the biological principles of self-organization and intrinsic motivation and the neurocognitive mechanisms of meta-decision making, strategy selection, and adaptive integration of model-based and model-free control in enabling robots to efficiently acquire new skills.
 My research interests include:

 Announcements & News: